meeshkan/properties-driven-development-tutorial/ARTICLE.md

 Being a good developer you are, you would of course go on writing unit tests to cover each of those assumptions with the behaviour you want.

-The bad news is our imagination is limited: it's all too easy to accidentally skip assumptions you made in generating your example inputs.
+The bad news is your imagination is limited: it's all too easy to accidentally skip assumptions you made in generating your example inputs.
 For example, above we did not mention whether our parser works when the CSV is empty or when the CSV only has the header row.

-Property-based tests are excellent for forcing you to think slowly and to be **explicit about your assumptions**.
+Property-based tests are excellent for forcing you to be **explicit about your assumptions**.

-To come up with properties for our CSV-to-JSON parser, we would need to first generate CSVs we expect to be valid.
-Here's one generator:
+To come up with properties for our CSV-to-JSON parser, we would need to first generate CSVs we expect our parser to be able to handle.
+Here's the pseudocode for one such generator:

 1. Generate keys: a list of arbitrary strings,
 1. Generate the number of rows: a non-negative integer,